unb-libraries/docker-drupal/README.md

 ### Baseline Deployment
 * `MYSQL_HOSTNAME` - (Required) The hostname of the MySQL server for the Drupal instance.
 This is not included in the image.
+* `MYSQL_PORT` - (Required) The hostname of the MySQL server for the Drupal instance.
+This is not included in the image.

+If a MySQL container is on the same docker host, uses port 3306 and is linked to the drupal container via ```--link``` , the above two environment variables do not need to be set.

 * `MYSQL_ROOT_PASSWORD` - (Required) The root password for the MySQL server.
 * `DRUPAL_DB_PASSWORD` - (Required) The password the drupal framework should assert to access the database.